Topological equivariant coarse K-homology: Introduction

 The output of our construction are four functors

 which are all equivariant coarse homology theories, see Sections \ref{qergiuhquifewdqewdewdqwedqewd} and \ref{ewtiguhiufhriuewdwedqwdewd}.
-Our construction is basically a generalization of the construction of the non-equivariant coarse $K$-homology $K\cX \colon \BC\to \Sp$ in \cite{buen} to the equivariant case and for general coefficients.
+Our construction is basically a generalization of the construction of the non-equivariant coarse $K$-homology $\KX \colon \BC\to \Sp$ in \cite{buen} to the equivariant case and for general coefficients.
 Thereby we follow the structure of the construction of coarse homology theories via controlled objects in left exact $\infty$-categories in \cite{unik}.

-Coarse geometry was invented by Roe (see e.g.\ \cite{MR1147350,roe_lectures_coarse_geometry}) in connection with applications to the index theory of Dirac-type operators on complete Riemannian manifolds.
-To capture the index of these operators $K$-theoretically or numerically he further constructed first examples of coarse homology theories, namely coarse $K$-homology, coarse ordinary homology, and coarsifications of locally finite homology theories.
-These classical examples of coarse homology theories take values in $\Z$-graded groups, and Roe's version of coarse $K$-homology is only defined for proper metric spaces.

-One of the main achievements of \cite{buen} is the construction of a refinement of Roe's coarse $K$-homology to a spectrum-valued coarse homology theory defined the category of $\BC$ of bornological coarse spaces.
-In \cite{buen,ass} we observed that an interpretion of the coarse assembly map as a natural transformation between such spectrum-valued coarse homology theories allows for a considerable simplification the formal structure of the proof of the coarse Baum-Connes conjecture given in \cite{nw1}.
-In \cite{ass} we construct a coarse assembly map in this sense for general coarse homology theories and show that it is an equivalence under natural assumptions.
+One of the main achievements of \cite{buen} is the construction of a refinement of Roe's coarse $K$-homology to a spectrum-valued coarse homology theory defined the category $\BC$ of bornological coarse spaces.
+In \cite{buen,ass} we observed that an interpretion of the coarse assembly map as a natural transformation between such spectrum-valued coarse homology theories allows for a considerable simplification of the formal structure of the proof of the coarse Baum-Connes conjecture given in \cite{nw1}.
 The equivariant version of the coarse assembly map (also known as forget-control map) turned out to be a tool to study a different sort of assembly maps.
 Given a functor with a cocomplete target $\bM$ and two families of subgroups $\cF$ and $\cF'$ of $G$ such that $\cF\subseteq \cF'$ we have the assembly map

 where $G_{\cF}\Orb$ is the full subcategory of $G\Orb$ of orbits with stabilizers in $\cF$.
-One of the driving force for developing an equivariant coarse homotopy theory was the study of injectivity and isomorphism results for assembly maps \eqref{ewrviejv98vffdvsfdvfsdv} for various choices of $M$ and families of subgroups.
+One of the driving force for developing an equivariant coarse homotopy theory was the study of injectivity and isomorphism results for assembly maps \eqref{ewrviejv98vffdvsfdvfsdv} for various choices of the functor $M$ and families of subgroups.
 Initially this development was a part of controlled topology \cite{calped}, see also \cite{blr,MR3598160,RTY}.
 The connection with coarse geometry is explained in \cite{higson_pedersen_roe}.

 We say that a coarse homology theory $E \colon G\BC\to \bM$ extends the functor $M$ if for every $S$ in $G\Orb$ we have a natural equivalence where $S_{min,max}$ is the $G$-bornological coarse space given by the $G$-orbit $S$ with the minimal coarse structure and the maximal bornology, and $G_{can,min}$ is the group $G$ with the canonical coarse structure and the minimal bornology.
 Such an extension of $M$ to a coarse homology theory is one of the basic ingredients of the approach of \cite{blr} (isomorphism result, see also \cite{fj}) or \cite{RTY} (injectivity result).
 In \cite[Def.\ 1.8]{desc} we axiomatized the additional conditions on $E$ needed to show that $\Ass_{\Fin,M}^{\All}$ is split-injective by the notion of a CP-functor.